 Different screen sizes across different kinds of devices mean all content — including images and videos — must fluidly grow and shrink if you want all of your visitors to have a good experience.

 We’re all getting older.
 If I need to squint to read it, I’m gone.
 Google prefers a font size of 16px or larger for mobile.

 - (5xx) URLs in Sitemaps

 Your sitemap should only have pages in it that are indexable and which are available.
 Errors in the 5xx range indicate pages that are misconfigured at the server level.
-It could be a problem with the .htaccess file, or some improper code under the hood.
-It’s best to check with your developer because errors like these send a signal to search engines and visitors that your website isn’t well-maintained.
+It could be a problem with the .htaccess file or some improper code under the hood.
+It’s best to check with your developer because errors like these send a signal to search engines and visitors what your website isn’t well-maintained.